dappy-studio/gitcoin-passport-discourse-plugin/README.md

 If you still need help, please feel free to ask for support in any of the following mediums.

 1. Raise an issue on this repo
-2. Our newly created Gitcoin Passport gated [Discourse](https://discourse.spect.network/c/support/5)
-3. Our [Discord](https://discord.gg/nP9awFqm3A), where you may get the fastest response as of today
+2. Our [Discord](https://discord.gg/nP9awFqm3A), where you may get the fastest response as of today
-4. Our email at support@spect.network (this will be the slowest, but just in case you're having trouble with the above)
+3. Our email at support@spect.network